 - low blood pressure

-- syncope (loss of consciousness when the brain is deprived of blood flow)
+- syncope (loss of consciousness due to lack of blood flow to the brain)

 - problems with the heart’s rhythm

-- neurologic syncope (caused by a seizure, stroke, or transient ischemic attack)
+- neurologic syncope (loss of consciousness caused by a seizure, stroke, or transient ischemic attack)

 Symptoms that may indicate that unconsciousness is about to occur include: